jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 like insufficient session expiration are not inherently exploitable because they require additional conditions to pose a real threat, they may not lead to payouts in a bug bounty program, where exploitable vulnerabilities are prioritized.
-Weve seen a 54% increase in pentests since 2022, and a 16% increase in the number of vulnerabilities being surfaced by pentests, with 15% of vulnerabilities found being rated as high or critical severity.
+We’ve seen a 54% increase in pentests since 2022, and a 16% increase in the number of vulnerabilities being surfaced by pentests, with 15% of vulnerabilities found being rated as high or critical severity.
 On average, 11 valid vulnerabilities are reported per pentest.